Leon Russell: Paradise Studios

-Russell built and owned Paradise Studios in Burbank, California; the recording studio had two audio sound stages and one television production stage.
-The studios complex also had a mobile audio recording bus and remote television production bus that supported the stages or could travel.
-Paradise Records was also headquartered at the studio.
-The studio aired a weekly live television music show New Wave Theatre shown on USA network.
-The studio was used to make music videos from James Taylor and Randy Meisner, also long format video for Willie Nelson, J.J.Cale, Bonnie Raitt and Leon Russell.
+Russell built and owned Paradise Studios in Burbank, California; the recording studio had two audio sound stages and a television production stage.
+The studio complex also had a mobile audio recording bus and a remote television production bus which supported the stages or could travel.
+Paradise Records was headquartered at the studio.
+The studio aired a weekly live television music show New Wave Theatre shown on the USA cable network.
+The studio was used to make music videos for James Taylor and Randy Meisner and also long format videos for Willie Nelson, J.J.
+Cale, Bonnie Raitt, and Russell.